-UPPER DIVISION CLINICAL POLICIES AND REQUIREMENTS
+CLINICAL POLICIES AND REQUIREMENTS

-Supplemental Costs
+Supplemental costs

-The clinical component of the Nursing Science program requires additional costs for students entering their junior year.
-Some are one-time costs, and others continue through the senior year.
-Supplemental costs include, but are not limited to: uniforms, health requirements (ie. immunizations, BLS training, other testing as required by the clinical setting), background checks, NCLEX test preparation and on-line lab reports (required for coursework as well), transportation costs (getting to clinical sites), nursing student supply tote, and an on-line tracker, Typhon, for clinical rotation scheduling, immunizations and background checks, among others.
+The clinical component of the MS in Nursing Science program requires additional costs for students entering their first year.
+Some are one-time costs, and others continue through the second year.
+Supplemental costs include, but are not limited to: uniforms, health requirements (i.e. immunizations, BLS training, other testing as required by the clinical setting), background checks, nursing supply kit, NCLEX test preparation and online lab reports (required for coursework as well), transportation costs (getting to clinical sites), and an on-line tracker for immunizations and background checks, among others.